EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 }
 ```

 The main point here is using Vin as the key of messages.
-As you know Kafka only guarantees message ordering within a partition so, in this way, we can be sure all data belong to the one car send to a specific partition.
+As you know Kafka only guarantees message ordering within a partition so, in this way, we can be sure all data belonging to a specific car will be sent to a specific partition.

 #### Car Position Consumer